SenseLogic/GRID/README.md

 - There are only six enemy waves.
 - The opening theme is inspired by Daft Punk's *Tron: Legacy* soundtrack.
-- The framerate in the C version is much lower due to CC65's automatic promotion of all arithmetic operations to 16-bit.

 ## Version